 Bastian tapped the battery gauge, a smoking cigarette propped between two long fingers on a shaking hand.

 “Hemi!”
-Percy called down, “we’ve completely run the fucking batteries down!”
+Percy called down.
+“We’ve completely run the fucking batteries down!”

 Hemi removed the sonar headset and stood at the foot of the ladder to the control room.
 “What do you want to do now?”

 “I’m fucking asking you: what the fuck can we do?
-All we’ve got is hotel power! …And we’re going to fucking sink if we don’t find some power to run those forward bilges real soon.
+All we’ve got is hotel power! . . .
+And we’re going to fucking sink if we don’t find some power to run those forward bilges real soon.
 Give me options!”

 “You could flip over the main power to draw from the emergency hotel batteries—but with the bilge motors running, they will deplete those batteries in a matter of an hour or so.”